Signal-K/manuscript/Kanban.md

 **Complete**
 - [x] Show events across all terrariums
+- [x] Stardust to look at milestones for tasks
+- [x] Fix density & other surveyor calculations
+- [x] Redesign structure modal
 - [x] Allow events to be created
 - [x] All disciplines now have a researchable item SSG-190